-Overweight and obesity are the result of abnormal or excessive body fat that can be harmful to your health.
+Overweight and obesity are the results of abnormal or excessive body fat that can be harmful to your health.

 Body Mass Index (BMI) is a simple ratio of body weight to height, often used to diagnose obesity and overweight in adults.
 The index is calculated as the ratio of body weight in kilograms to the square of growth in meters (kg / m2).

 According to the WHO, the diagnosis of “overweight” or “obesity” in adults is made in the following cases: